Skip to main content

 The mobile app is good but not great.
 It's fine for checking charts and getting alerts, but serious analysis still requires the desktop version.

 Broker integration is hit-or-miss.
 While TradingView connects to many brokers, the experience varies.
-Some integrations are seamless, others feel like they were built by different companies (because they were).
+Some integrations work perfectly, others feel like they were built by different companies (because they were).

 Money-Saving Tips That Actually Work